Pee Wee (singer)

-Irvin Salinas (born December 8, 1988), known professionally as Pee Wee, is an American singer, songwriter, dancer, and actor.
+Irvin Salinas Martinez (born December 8, 1988), known professionally as Pee Wee, is an American singer, songwriter, dancer, and actor.
 He was a former singer for the band Kumbia Kings and was a lead singer for Kumbia All Starz, both created by A.B.
 Quintanilla.
 In early 2008, he left Kumbia All Starz to become a solo artist.
 His debut studio album Yo Soy was released on August 11, 2009.

 Early life and career

 Early life and discovery (1988–2003)

 Irvin Salinas, known as Pee Wee, was born on December 8, 1988, in Othello, Washington to a Mexican-American family.
 He is the youngest of three siblings (his older sister named Elizabeth Salinas and his older brother Simon Salinas).
 His mother, María Martínez, changed residence to La Joya, Texas, located 18 miles west of McAllen, Texas.
 Irvin began to wash cars, wash dishes and perform other small jobs to provide his family with extra income.
 At thirteen, he met A.B.
 Quintanilla, brother of Selena, in a casting at Pee Wee's middle school.
 It was then that A.B.
 Quintanilla expressed interest in Pee Wee, and informed him about a casting for a music video with his band and offered him an audition.
 Irvin accepted, presenting to him a few days later in the casting.
 He also went to Memorial Middle School and La Joya High School.